 But for years, I’ve written dispatches describing our far-flung homes: Bratislava, Budapest, Austin, Guatemala, Philadelphia, Berlin, Paris.

 This dispatch comes to you from Cancerville.
-The Pediatric neighborhood.
+The pediatric neighborhood.
 It’s where we live now.

 Stay with me.
 It’s not as grim as you might imagine.

 In Cancerville, I have learned to live in the moment.
 To laugh more.
 To cry less.
 As a family, we deliberately create the best experiences for Jack every day, and in doing so, we have slogged through the worst days of our lives, and cherished the best days.
 I was wrong that night in Paris.
-I had not lived my last happy day, but no one could have convinced me of that then.
-Then, all I saw was blackness, and terror.
+I had not lived my last happy day, but no one could have convinced me of that then when all I saw was blackness, and terror.

 I have learned to find happiness in each day courtesy of a 32-pound string-bean who has taught me how to wring joy from adversity.
 He has demonstrated strength beyond measure.
 He lives in the moment and is teaching me to do the same.
 He is completely fearless.
 His default state is joy.
 I teach him the mundane lessons of life: reading and numbers and colors.
 He teaches me its essence.